srithasriram30/appAcademyProgress/05-tdd-and-oop/NOTES.md

 - arrow fn do not have inherent bindings to a `this` object based on context

 - can define class methods as arrow functions

+# TDD Basics

+## Error Handling

+### JS Error Types

+- Several types of errors in JS

+- `SyntaxError` => error in syntax of code eg, using funtion istead of function

+- `ReferanceError` => referencing a variable that doesn't exist (either in scope or at all)

+- `TypeError` => perform operation on wrong type or modify a value that cannot be changed

+### Error Handling

+- Use `Error` constructor to create new errors
+- use `throws` to throw new error
+-`throws` will stop program execution; use `try ... catch` to allow program to continue after error
+- `console.error` to make errors more noticable
+- `try ... catch` can be combines with JS built-in errors
+- one more block in try-catch: `finally`; code in `finally` will always run